TheTypoMaster/gray.net.au/posts/2003/05/26/Software_bug_that's_a_killer.rst

 .. title: Software bug that's a killer
 .. slug: Software_bug_thats_a_killer
 .. date: 2003-05-26 11:34:36 UTC+10:00
-.. tags: tech, diving
+.. tags: tech, diving, software
-.. category:
+.. category: James
 .. link:

 We all know that buggy software is a pain (Windows 3.1 anyone??) but